 Today I got my hands on some fresh young turnip greens, hello spring!
-I am going to blend them in a delicious raspberry turnip greens smoothie with coconut water, raw cacao, raspberries, goji berries and vanilla.
+I am going to blend them in a delicious raspberry turnip greens smoothie with coconut water, raw cacao, raspberries, flax seeds, goji berries and vanilla.
 Raspberries and cacao do make a lovely combination!

 Some background on turnip greens … they are of course very rich in vitamins and minerals.
 Turnip greens contain an impressive range of important antioxidants.
 Glucosinolate is a special antioxidant that has many disease fighting benefits.
 Turnip greens contain a huge amount of this glucosinolate, so much that it actually beats the quantity found in many other leafy greens and cruciferous vegetables including powerhouses like kale and collard greens.
 The young leaves are mild in flavor and suitable to use raw.
 If hard to find or not in season they can be replaced with fresh spinach.

 100 grams turnip greens contain,

 - Vitamin C 100%